KenASewell/KenASewell.github.io/README.md

 ## Welcome to the homepage of a confused student
 Still figuring out everything in life :)
-All I'm sure of are 2 things:
+All I'm sure of is 1 thing:
-  I Like cars, and I like being happy
+  I like cars

 ### Markdown